Ground heat exchanger

 What does system efficiency guarantee mean?

-We guarantee that the minimum temperature in the geothermal brine storage tank is maintained and that the regenerative coverage (%) according to the dynamic building simulation is achieved.
-We also guarantee the annual coefficient of performance of +/- 15% of the heat pump system calculated by us after the first two years of operation (building drying), and that for a period of 15 years.
+We guarantee that the required temperature in the ground heat exchanger is maintained and that the percentage of renewable energy is achived according to the dynamic building simulation.
+We also guarantee the heat pump's performance factor (+/- 15%) calculated by us after the first two years of operation (building drying), for a period of 15 years.

-The dynamic simulation simulates the building's need for heat and cold over several years.
+The dynamic simulation simulates the building's heating and cooling energy demand during several years.
 All influences on consumption / user behaviour are included.
-The simulation enables important information to be processed in advance when designing the system, which supports efficient operation.
+The simulation allows important information for system design to be processed in advance, which supports efficient operation.
 In addition, the investor has the option of receiving an efficiency guarantee for his system and the annual performance factor (JAZ / EER) from BES.

 Regulation and BMS